jsxgraph/jsxgraph-quarto/README.md

 - **SVG export** works for `pdf` and `docx`.
 - **Interactive export** works for `html` and `revealjs`.
-- Use `show_source=true` to display the JSXGraph source code below the board.
+- Use `echo=true` to display the JSXGraph source code below the board.
 - Customize layout via `width`, `height`, `style`, and `class`.

 ---